-Marker lights are fitted to the front, rear and side (if required) of the vehicle.
-These illuminate when the side and/or headlights are switched on.
-They use a 12V cap-less push-in type bulb which is accessed by removing the lens which is held in place by two screws.
+Marker lights are fitted to both the front and rear of the vehicle.
+These lights illuminate when the side and/or headlights are switched on.
+The lens is of the screw on type, and the bulb a 12V cap less push in type.